 - 3.1.
-This Policy applies to everyone involved in or connected to Calisthenics, including (but not limited to) participants, parents, spectators, contractors, officials, coaches, judges and staff throughout all Emmanuel Calisthenics events and activities. - 3.2.
+This Policy applies to everyone involved in or connected to Calisthenics, including (but not limited to) participants, parent(s)/guardian(s), spectators, contractors, officials, coaches, adjudicators and staff throughout all Emmanuel Calisthenics events and activities. - 3.2.
 This Policy will continue to apply retrospectively to a person or Member following the cessation of their association or employment with Emmanuel Calisthenics Inc.